 Newt Gingrich: the former Republican House Speaker landed a $US4.5 million dollar book with Harper Collins, just as Congress was looking to redraw media ownership laws.
 Murdoch fired the book's editor for the Gingrich deal, saying it was uneconomical, but Gingrich was later hired as a Fox News contributor.

-Rudy Giuliani: former Republican mayor of New York whose law firm acted for News Corp over the years.
+Rudy Giuliani: former Republican mayor of New York whose law firm acted for News Corp over many years.

 Chuck Hagel: the former US Defence Secretary was paid by Harper Collins to write "America our next chapter".